Amanpatel2002-g/cosmocloud-backend-assignment/readme.md

 ## Overview

 CosmoCloud Backend Assignment is a FastAPI-based backend application that serves as the backend for the CosmoCloud platform.
-It provides various endpoints to manage user data.
+It provides various endpoints to manage student data.

 ### Project Structure